 Shopping for a diamond, whether for your dream diamond engagement ring or a piece of simulated diamond jewelry, can be intimidating with the many factors that go into the selection process.
 An easy key to help you determine the best diamond purchase is using the 4Cs of diamond grading.
-The 4Cs encompass the cut, color, clarity and carat of the stone.
+The 4Cs encompass the cut, color, clarity and carat weight of the stone.
 Understanding how the diamond grading affects the quality will ensure you select the best stone that is also within your budget.

 Generally speaking, the better a stone is graded in each of these categories, the more rare and valuable it is.
 An internally flawless diamond would be at the top of any diamond clarity chart, however, these stones are incredibly rare and expensive.
 The diamond cut is considered the most important element, as it has the greatest impact on a diamond’s ability to shine and sparkle.
 Even the highest diamond quality will appear dull and lifeless if it is cut poorly.
 Next is the diamond color scale, with the rarest, flawless diamonds having absolutely no color or visible hues present.
 A diamond’s carat size is a measurement of its carat weight and corresponding size.
 Finally, clarity is evaluated to identify any imperfections within the stone.

 What is Diamond Clarity?